 In most parts of the country, you can use the government's 'Tell us once' service so that you only have to provide details once after registering the death.

-6. What should I do about dealing with bills and other legal and financial issues?
+6. What should I do about dealing with bills and other legal and financial issues of a deceased person?

 Normally, the legal and financial side of dealing with a deceased person's estate is dealt with by the executors named in their will.
 This can take quite some time, as the executors will need to sort out all the details and apply to the court for a grant of probate allowing them to act.

 If you are not an executor yourself, it is worth talking to the executors to sort out how financial matters will be handed.
 There may be some practical steps you can take to make things easier, for example:

 - sending a copy of the death certificate to any bank or other financial institution where you held a joint account, so that you can access the money on your own

 - letting any landlord, utilities, membership organisations and so on know, so that you can have services and subscriptions cancelled or bills transferred into your own name

 - arranging financial help if you are in financial difficulties

 7. What happens if someone dies overseas?